LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Policy Learning

 \begin{theorem} Under Assumptions \ref{ass_1} and \ref{ass_3}, for any $\delta \in (0,1]$, the policy $\widehat{\pi}$ learned by \texttt{LEASE}, with high probability $1-\delta$, satisfies that $J(\mu,R^*)-J(\widehat{\pi},R^*)$ is upper bound by

 where $C>0$ is the absolute constant defined in Lemma 2, $N$ is the size of preference dataset, and $L$ is the length of trajectory.
-The term $\xi$ is the performance gap depending on the offline algorithm itself. \end{theorem} The proof of Theorem \ref{the_2} can be found in Appendix C. The bounds of the PbRL policy learned by \texttt{LEASE} comprise two distinct components: the first term $\xi$ stems from the inherent gap of the offline RL itself, and the second arises from the discrepancy induced by the reward model.
-The first term $\xi$ is constant when the offline algorithm is determined.
-The second term is determined by the performance of the reward model.
-Therefore, the tighter bound can be achieved through reducing the performance gap caused by the reward model (see Proposition 3).
-It can be reduced to a small value $\varpi$ with a sample complexity of
+The term $\xi$ is the performance gap depending on the offline algorithm itself. \end{theorem} The proof of Theorem \ref{the_2} can be found in Appendix C. \ttx{The performance bound for the PbRL policy learned by \texttt{LEASE} consists of two distinct components: the first term, denoted as $\xi$, stems from the inherent gap of the offline RL process itself; the second term arises from the discrepancy induced by the reward model.
+When the offline algorithm is fixed, the first term $\xi$ is constant.
+The second term depends on the performance of the learned reward model.
+Consequently, the proposed framework is readily compatible with other offline RL algorithms, and a tighter overall bound can be achieved by reducing the performance gap attributable to the reward model (see Proposition 3).} It can be reduced to a small value $\varpi$ with a sample complexity of

 This sample complexity is influenced by the concentrability coefficient $\mathscr{C}_{\mathcal{R}}(\widehat{\pi})$, the complexity of the function class $\mathcal{R}$ $\log(\mathcal{N}_{\mathcal{R}}(1/N))$ and the bounded of reward model $R_{max}$ and the length of preference trajectory $L$.
 The performance of the reward model learned by \texttt{LEASE} can be improved compared with that of not using the selection mechanism (Theorem \ref{the_1}).
 Then, the gap between the true reward model and the learned reward model can be reduced, thus the concentrability coefficient $\mathscr{C}_{\mathcal{R}}(\widehat{\pi})$ can be further reduced.
 Moreover, \texttt{LEASE} can learn an accurate reward model through data augmentation under fewer $N_l$ preference data ($N_l<N$).
 Thus, the bounds of the policy performance gap learned by \texttt{LEASE} can become tighter with fewer data.